-If you are feeling stressed out and unable to cope because of Anxiety, Stress & Panic Attacks read on:
+Are you feeling stressed out and unable to cope because of Anxiety, Stress, Panic Attacks or Post Traumatic Stress Disorder?

-Anxiety, Stress & Panic Attacks are more common that you might think and a high percentage of our clients ask for help with these problems.
-Sometimes anxiety and stress are caused by a focus on negative thoughts usually based on faulty thinking.
-Thoughts are not always facts sometimes they are just beliefs.
+People who suffer from anxiety, stress, Panic attacks and PTSD are more common that you might think.
+Consequently a high percentage of our clients ask for help with these problems.
+Sometimes anxiety and stress are caused by a focus on negative thoughts, usually based on faulty thinking.
+However, thoughts are not always facts - sometimes they are just beliefs.

-Using Hypnosis combined with our other techniques improves thought processing in a fast and effective way helping to create changes in your general attitude towards yourself and your current life situation.
+Using Hypnosis combined with our other techniques improves thought processing in a fast and effective way.
+The result is a range of beneficial changes in your general attitude towards yourself and your current life situation.

-Stress is the “wear and tear” our bodies experience as we adjust to our continually changing environment; it has physical and emotional effects on us and can create positive or negative feelings.
+Stress is the “wear and tear” our bodies experience as we adjust to our continually changing environment.
+In fact it has physical and emotional effects on us and can create positive or negative feelings.

-As a positive influence, stress can help prompt us into action; it can result in a new awareness and an exciting new perspective.
+Therefore, as a positive influence, stress can help prompt us into action.
+Therefore it can result in a new awareness and an exciting new perspective.

-As a negative influence, it can result in feelings of distrust, rejection, anger, and depression, which in turn can lead to health problems such as headaches, upset stomach, rashes, insomnia, ulcers, high blood pressure, heart disease, and stroke.
+However, as a negative influence, it can result in feelings of distrust, rejection, anger, and depression.
+These in turn can lead to health problems.
+Common effects include headaches, upset stomach, rashes, insomnia, ulcers, high blood pressure, heart disease, and stroke.

 Positive stress adds anticipation and excitement to life, and we all thrive under a certain amount of stress.
 Deadlines, competitions, confrontations, and even our frustrations and sorrows add depth and enrichment to our lives.
 We cannot avoid stressful situations in our lives but we can teach you how to manage it in a positive way.

-A panic attack can happen completely ‘out of the blue’, and often occur for little or no apparent reason.
+For instance, a panic attack can happen completely ‘out of the blue’, and often occur for little or no apparent reason.
 The onset of a panic attack is usually very sudden, and is basically an exaggeration of the body’s normal response to fear.
-The chemical adrenaline which is normally produced when we need to do something ie run from danger or stand and fight is overproduced and the result is a multitude of unpleasant sensations.
+The chemical adrenaline is normally produced when we need to do something such as run from danger or stand and fight.
+However, it is overproduced during a panic attack.
+The result is a multitude of unpleasant sensations.

 The symptoms of a panic attack will vary from person to person, but can include any of the following: